Zazzles2908/Mini-Agent_ACP/documents/10_ARCHIVE/base_claude_SDK/search_claude_zai.md

 }
 ```

-When `citations.enabled` is set to `true`, Claude will include citation references when using information from the search result.
+When `citations.enabled` is set to `true`, MiniMax-M2 will include citation references when using information from the search result.
 This enables:
 - Natural citations for your custom RAG applications
 - Source attribution when interfacing with proprietary knowledge bases
 - Web search-quality citations for any custom tool that returns search results